How to Deal with Demotivated Employees in Your Team

 Among this pool of research and insights, Frederick Herzberg‘s motivation theory is probably the simplest to put in practice since it associates motivation to two major factors supposed to work independently: satisfaction and dissatisfaction.
 Neutralising factors of dissatisfaction doesn’t suffice to boost motivation in an organisation.
 It’s important to also work on improving the factors that bring satisfaction to employees such as the ability to achieve.

 A lot of practical research has also taken place beyond this theoretical framework.
 It’s now commonly admitted that rewards and incentives boost performance and motivation.
-Among the most common factors of work demotivation, the following causes stand out:
+Among the most common factors of low level of motivation, the following causes stand out:

 - Insufficient Pay